LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

   - Part 1
     - upload a zip file containing the .html and .js files with your completed exercise solutions.

   - Part 2:
+    This will be stored in a GitHub repository.
     - Upload the code reivew from your lab partner with the "production" column filled with out by you.
-    - Upload a link to your GitHub repository
+    - Upload a link to your **GitHub repository**.
     - Put the citstudent URL for your web app in the online text.